 After discussing this miracle, we will talk about His visit with the Samaritan woman at the well.
 Like John the Baptist, Andrew, and Phillip in the first chapter of John, the Samaritan woman shows us how to be an apostle of Christ.
 She listens to Jesus, testifies of His mission, shares her testimony with her friends, and brings them to Christ.
 "To witness to Jesus--to see Jesus and tell others about that experience--is one of the primary marks of discipleship in John" (O'Day, Gail R.Women's Bible Commentary, Third Edition.
 Westminster John Knox Press.
 2012.
 Kindle).
 According to Carole M. Stephens, First Counselor in the Relief Society General Presidency, "She had received a witness--she had begun to partake of the living water--and she desired to witness of His divinity to others."
 (The Master Healer, 2016).
 To illustrate this point, the children will sequence a series of pictures, showing how all of these people were disciples of Christ.
 You can download the worksheet here.

 This lesson covers Matthew 4 and Luke 4-5.
 The first portion of these chapters deals with the temptations of Christ.
 I've decided not to focus on this portion of the lesson because I don't feel that teaching about Satan is developmentally appropriate for young children.
 They are in the process of learning important concepts about self control, appropriate social behaviors, and navigating complicated emotions.
-Introducing the concept of an evil entity that can tempt them to do wrong is frightening to them.
+Introducing the concept of an outside force that can tempt them to do wrong is frightening to them and makes them feel less in control of their own behavior.
 My oldest used to have a hard time sleeping after he would have primary lessons about Satan because he was so scared.
-This is why I'm skipping this part of the lesson and starting with Jesus's introduction of His ministry through reading Isaiah.
+This is why I'm skipping this part of the lesson and starting with Jesus's introduction of His ministry through His reading of Isaiah in the synagogue.
 The children and I will read Luke 4:18-19 and talk about the things Jesus proclaimed He had come to do.
 We will write the things that Jesus came to do on cards.
 Then I will tell them about how Jesus called His disciples to follow Him and become "fishers of men".
 I will lay out fish cards with picture on them on the floor.
-You can download the fish here.
-You can also use the fish in the Primary Come Follow Me to add to this lesson.
+You can download the fish here and use them in addition to the fish that are included in the primary manual.
 I will attach a magnet to a string and place a paper clip on each fish.
 That way the children can go "fishing" for the pictures.
 After the children choose a fish, we will decide how the picture matches the ministry of Jesus and place it under the cards we made earlier.

 This week's lesson in the "Come Follow Me" manual is entitled "Prepare Ye the Way of the Lord".
 For this lesson I've focused a lot on the portion of the lesson that deals with repentance and how baptism cleanses us from sin.
 It would be doctrinally incorrect to tell a young child that baptism will cleanse them of sin as we believe that young children are without sin, but it is such a powerful thing for young children to know that they are capable of changing.
 In educational circles this is known as growth mindset, or the knowledge that we are capable of growth and change, and that the way we are now does not determine how we will always be.
 Our brains are remarkable things and can grow new pathways as we have new learning experiences.
 This is an important lesson for children who can sometimes feel that their behaviors or their skills are permanent and self defining.
 To help the children internalize this, I will lay out two sets of cards, one showing negative behaviors and one showing positive behaviors (it is important to let the children know that it is the behaviors that are negative, not the children).
 The children will choose a positive behavior and place it on top of the negative behaviors, showing how it is possible to change.
 You can download a copy of the game here.